 But first, let’s talk benches.
 The bench is your main piece and sets the tone for the rest of your house.
 So choosing the right bench will not only give you a great place to sit but also an awesome opportunity to show off your style (bonus points for cute pillows).
 These are some of our favorites:

-#1, #9, and #10 are awesome because their upholstered tops really make a bold and colorful statement. #5 is pretty great because it’s a bench and bin all in one so it’s perfect for smaller entries or simply for extra storage.
-But #4 (so affordable), #6, #7 and #12 take what could be a simple wooden bench and really make them into something SO special.
+#1 and #9 are awesome because their upholstered tops really make a bold and colorful statement. #5 is pretty great because it’s a bench and bin all in one so it’s perfect for smaller entries or simply for extra storage.
+But #4, #6, #10 and #12 take what could be a simple wooden bench and really make them into something SO special.

 Large baskets are SUCH a good long term purchase.
 They can be used for a near limitless amount of things… heck, even as a pretty planter cover.
 I would just make sure for your entry, make note of the number of shoes that normally collect by your door and then adjust your basket size needs accordingly.

 I LOVE #1, #4, #14, and #15 so much.
-But for those that don’t want to see any clutter, #11 with that cute lid is the way to go.
+But for those who want something neutral with a lot of texture, #11 with the macrame detail is the way to go.
 However, #8 is the EHD classic and has multiple versions and colors (there’s even an option with wheels).